 - New Maersk Line

 Maersk is also a premium company as one of the leaders in logistics and shipping services while looking for advanced IoT supply chain user cases.
 The Danish company adopted a remote container management system that can monitor the temperature and humidity inside the container, decreasing resource waste and food spoilage.
 The platform enables operators to monitor environmental conditions and enhance the precision of transportation implementation and planning.

-How can IoT helps the supply chain during COVID-19
+How can IoT help the supply chain during COVID-19

 Managing a business during COVID-19 is not that easy.
 Dealing with the entire supply chain during a global pandemic is a bigger challenge.
 IoT devices are a godsend for many businesses, helping to track assets in inventory.
 Two of those industries are health care and food.
 Both areas need consistent environmental conditions during transportation.
 Both sectors are at the forefront as the pandemic keeps redefining everyday life as we know it.